 Peter was then hired as the pool manager to implement the new National Lifeguard certification standards just coming into effect.
 This would require faster swim times if I wanted to keep my job.
-I joined a lifeguard competition with two other employees, and we won third place.
-I was glad none of those emergencies occurred on my shift, and now I yearned for the quieter days when walking the deck meant I had time to chat with the patrons, sharing advice on alternative ideas for keeping healthy.
+I joined a lifeguard competition with two other employees and we won third place.
+I was glad none of those emergencies ever occurred on my shift, but now I yearned for the quieter days when walking the deck meant I had time to chat with the patrons sharing advice on alternative ideas for keeping healthy.
 My guarding style was watching kids as they entered the pool; it was easy to pick out the poor swimmers.
 If one got pulled into deeper water, I slipped in and gave them a boost back to the shallow end, no big deal.

 As I entered the pool area this fine day, I could feel myself being observed and muttered, "It's my deck, and it doesn't need two lifeguards with ten people swimming."
 As I rounded the first corner, my angel said, "Smile, Angele, smile."
-"No way," I snapped back, refusing to look in Peter's direction.
-When I reached the next side, the voice screamed louder, "Smile, Angele, smile."
-I wanted to cover my ears but scanned the pool floor every few minutes as the new protocol demanded.
-I did not like the strident sound of whistles or hand signals every few minutes, which Peter mandated.
-As I walked to the third side, I gave in to the voice, looked up, and smiled.
+"No way," I snapped back refusing to look in Peter's direction.
+When I reached the next side the voice screamed louder, "Smile, Angele, smile."
+I wanted to cover my ears but instead I scanned the pool floor every few minutes as the new protocol demanded.
+I did not like the strident sound of whistles or hand signals every few minutes which Peter mandated.
+As I walked to the third side I gave in to the voice, looked up, and smiled.
 Peter hand-signalled that he wanted me off the deck and proceeded to tell me I was the worst lifeguard ever and was pulling my shifts and demoting me to a cashier.
-I could have cared less; I mostly did cashiering, but his arrogance and lack of appreciation for the hours I spent training to improve upset me.
+I could have cared less as cashiering is what I did the most, but his arrogance and lack of appreciation for the hours I spent training to improve my skills upset me.
 When I mentioned my bad day to Rae, he said, "Quit."
-That made me feel supersupported, but it is not my style.
+That made me feel super-supported but it is not my style.
 Instead, I chatted with my angels and told them I needed time to figure out another way to earn money.
-They indicated they would give me six months to figure things out since they had other things for me to do.
+They indicated they would give me six months to figure things out.
+I sensed they had other things for me to do.

 I read Common Ground magazine with new eyes, circling ads that offered courses that fit my next stage of life.
-After thinking about them carefully every few days, I crossed one off the list.
-I wrote or called to inquire about the cost and training time when just a few ads were left.
+Every few days, after thinking about them all carefully, I would cross one off the list.
+When their were just a few ads remaining I wrote or called to inquire about the cost and training time.
 I needed something part science, nothing too 'woo-woo,' but that would pay well.
-The Handwriting Analysis teacher said the course required two years of training, and I could do it by correspondence.
+The Handwriting Analysis teacher said the course required two years of training and I could do it by correspondence.
 Since it paid \$50 an hour, I decided to go for it.
 Graphology was a proven method of understanding people via each letter created and connected in the handwritten script.
 I learned to measure the slant, the width of each letter, depth of the imprint on the page and mailed my answers each week while continuing to work as the pool cashier.
-Once a month, I travelled to Vancouver for one-on-one sessions and met; new like-minded people.
-I collected writing samples from everyone I knew and recently found this file; what a treasure, reminders of what was important back then.
+Once a month, I travelled to Vancouver for one-on-one sessions